Is Mobile Banking Safe? Top 5 Safety Tips for 2024

-If you need to carry your online banking password with you, keep it in a pocket or bag separate from your phone.
-And don’t leave any clue about what it’s for.
+Should you need to take your online banking password with you, store it in a different pocket or bag from your phone.
+Also, avoid leaving any hints about its purpose.

 Alternatively, you can install a password manager that stores separate passwords for each site.
 Then you just need to remember one super-strong password and let the manager log into everything else for you.